-Remember, the environment, the context is fundamental to your topic and you want to do your best to understand that historical context.
+Remember, the environment, the context is fundamental to your topic and you want to do your best to understand it.

 Remember too that a thorough understanding of your topic's historical context will make your argument for the significance of your topic to history more powerful.